samina-moiyadi/booknook-sample-automation/README.md

-This repository stores test cases for a book selling e-commerce website.
+This repository stores test cases for an e-commerce website.
 # ✅ Test Case Checklist – Online Bookstore Automation

 This document outlines the key test cases covered in the Selenium + Java test automation project for an online bookstore-style application.